Daniel Little Horn (Dan 7:7-8)

 - changes laws and times,

-Annotation: The "little horn" springs from the kingdom becoming dominant among the ten that arise after Rome's demise, and the little horn itself becomes or tries to become king of the earth.
-In part, just by drawing such special attention to the little horn; the Bible seems to indicate the little horn's assault is not just against God's own people, but against righteousness and integrity in general.
-He clearly represents something the world had never seen exposed...
+Annotation: The "little horn" springs from the kingdom becoming dominant [England-America] among the ten that arise after Rome's demise, and the little horn itself becomes or tries to become the eighth king of the earth.
+In part, just by drawing special attention to the little horn; the Bible seems to indicate the little horn's assault is not just against God's own people, but against righteousness and integrity in general.
+The Little Horn clearly represents something the world had never seen exposed...
+He is a fleshly manifestation of Satan's world wide assault on the very idea of integrity!

 2. Revelation’s Beast With the Head Wound Healed

-John later describes a beast rising from the sea.
+John in vision describes a beast rising from the sea.

-The world becomes amazed by the apparent recovery of the beast.
+The world becomes amazed by the apparent recovery and/or survival of the eighth head or king after his head wound.

 GW: “The beast was allowed to speak arrogant and insulting things...
 It was allowed to fight against God's holy people and defeat them.”

-Revelation repeats the same themes found in Daniel: arrogance, blasphemy, and persecution.
+Revelation repeats the same themes found in Daniel: arrogance, blasphemy, and persecution of the righteous.

 The beast: